The Pedigree of Tatton, Kenworthy & Cicely de Massey

 **(See Muniment TW/2.
 Grant by Robert de Tatton to Roger de Tatton, Son of William, son of Roger de Tatton).

 (Proviso)- With Primogeniture, the eldest son inherited the main estate and, often, the title.
 This often led to the eldest son taking on the name of the estate, while the younger sons continued with the family name or developed their own.
-In Hamon's case, as the eldest son of Roger de Tatton c.1212 he adopts the place name of Kenworthy.
-Any younger brothers of Hamon or sons of Roger de Tatton would continue with the name of Tatton.
-So we have:-
+In Hamon's case, as the eldest son of Roger de Tatton c.1212 he receives the title of Kenworthy (1/2 of Norden) by fee-tail from his parents Roger de Tatton & Cicely de Massey.
+Younger brothers of Hamon or sons of Roger de Tatton continue with the name of Tatton.

 Quitclaims & Land Grants, Inquisition witness 1276, Land Grant 1310, Plea Rolls 1312 & 1313, Witness to 2 Grants 1316, & 1317.